Step-by-Step Guide

 Compare three fundamental approaches: building agents yourself using frameworks, buying a pre-built platform or SaaS solution, or hiring a specialist to build custom agents for you.
 Each approach has distinct advantages and tradeoffs in terms of cost, time, control, and maintenance burden.

-Many businesses use a combination of approaches.
+Many businesses use a combination.
 They hire a specialist to design and build the initial system, use managed platforms for simpler automations, and develop in-house capability to maintain and extend the system over time.
 This hybrid approach captures the benefits of expert design while building organizational capability for the long term.

 4